ScottLogic/Technology-Carbon-Standard/pages/categories/upstream.md

 ![embodied-vs-operational-amounts](/assets/images/embodied-vs-operational-amounts.png)

+*Source: Dell Product Carbon Footprint (PCF) documents for an example model of Laptop[^1], Desktop[^2], Monitor[^3] and Server[^4].*

 For employee hardware like laptops, embodied carbon typically constitutes 80% of total life cycle emissions with only 20% attributable to usage (operational).
 Conversely for servers, embodied typically accounts for 20% of total life cycle emissions with 80% attributable to usage.

 ![embodied-vs-operational-percentages](/assets/images/embodied-vs-operational-percentages.png)

+*Source: Dell Product Carbon Footprint (PCF) documents for an example model of Laptop[^1], Desktop[^2], Monitor[^3] and Server[^4].*

 A full life cycle assessment is needed to thoroughly account for emissions from raw material extraction through production, transportation and delivery of devices.
 If specific data is unavailable, high-level estimates can be based on average emissions per device type, employees’ equipment, shipping mileage.

 [Product Carbon Footprint (PCF)](/glossary#product-carbon-footprint-pcf) data from manufacturers provides an estimate of the greenhouse gas emissions attributable to a product over its full [product life cycle](/glossary#product-life-cycle), from manufacture (upstream) through to end-of-life disposal (downstream).
 This differs from a [Life Cycle Assessment (LCA)](/glossary#life-cycle-assessment-lca) which considers the broader environmental impacts beyond just greenhouse gas emissions (for example, water consumption).
 Reputable manufacturers use PCF tools that support complete LCAs, compliant with standards such as [ISO 14040](https://www.iso.org/standard/37456.html), [ISO 14044](https://www.iso.org/standard/38498.html) and [ISO 14067](https://www.iso.org/standard/71206.html).
 PCF data can often be difficult to find or may only be available on request.
 While standards aim for consistency, methodologies can vary between manufacturers so published figures require careful scrutiny to determine comparability.
 Additionally, such emissions figures have large margins of error.
-Studies have found truncation errors of 40% in estimating embodied carbon and 18% in estimating emissions associated with the usage phase of hardware [^1].
+Studies have found truncation errors of 40% in estimating embodied carbon and 18% in estimating emissions associated with the usage phase of hardware [^5].

-[^1]: Berners-Lee, Mike.
-How Bad Are Bananas? : the Carbon Footprint of Everything.
-2020

 - [Apple Environmental Reports](https://www.apple.com/environment/)
 - [Dell Product Carbon Footprints](https://www.dell.com/en-uk/dt/corporate/social-impact/advancing-sustainability/climate-action/product-carbon-footprints.htm)